WPP-Public/akqa-nz-silverstripe-responsive-images/README.md

-# Responsive Images for SilverStripe
+# Responsive Images for Silverstripe

 ## Introduction

-This module provides the ability to send a series of configured image sizes to the client without actually loading any resources until a media query can be executed.
+This highly configurable module wraps an image in a picture element with a set of sources for different media queries.
+This enables the browser to load the matching image size for the current viewport.

-This is particularly useful for sites that use responsive design, because it means that smaller viewports can receive images optimised for their size rather than pulling down a single image optimised for desktop.
+This is particularly useful in responsive design and page load optimisation.
+Different viewports can receive an image optimised for their size rather than one size fits all.
-This module is highly configurable and relies on [picturefill.js](https://github.com/scottjehl/picturefill) for the client-side magic.

 ## Requirements
-SilverStripe 4.0 or higher
+Silverstripe CMS 6.0 or higher

-For a SS 3.x compatible-version, please see branch 1.0 For a SS 4.x compatible-version, please see branch 2.0 For a SS 5.x compatible-version, please see branch 3.0
+For a CMS 5.x compatible-version, please see branch 3.0 For a CMS 4.x compatible-version, please see branch 2.0 For a CMS 3.x compatible-version, please see branch 1.0

 ## Installation